-- subjectKeyIdentifier: - The extension subjectKeyldentifier contains the "keyldentifier" according to RFC5280 #4.2.1.1 and is not marked critical. - keyUsage: - The extension keyUsage contains the values "keyCertSign" and "cRLSign" and is marked critical. - basicConstraints: - The extension basicConstraints contains the value of "cA"-Flag as "true", does not contain a maximal pathlen and is marked critical.
+- authorityKeyIdentifier (qualified Root Cas only): The extension authorityKeyIdentifier contains the "keyIdentifier" according to RFC5280 #4.2.1.1 and is not marked critical. - subjectKeyIdentifier: The extension subjectKeyIdentifier contains the "keyIdentifier" according to RFC5280 #4.2.1.1 and is not marked critical. - keyUsage: The extension keyUsage contains the values "keyCertSign" and "cRLSign" and is marked critical. - basicConstraints:

+The extension basicConstraints contains the value of "cA"-Flag as "true", does not contain a maximal pathlen and is marked critical.